SenseNet/sncom-resources/_posts/2017-09-20-refactoring-sensenet-redux-store.md

 First of all we've checked what sort of solutions were made with sensenet in the past and what could we provide at this level to help to accomplish them.
 We came to the conclusion that the most important things related to an application built upon sensenet are the context, the content items by permissions, basic document management features, content manipulation and user information.
 So these things became the key parts of the new Redux store in [sn-redux](https://github.com/SenseNet/sn-redux).

-To let us now dig deeper in sensenet ECM's Redux store (and make our life easier in development time) we integrated [redux-logger](https://github.com/evgenyrodionov/redux-logger) so that we can check how our state tree changes by the dispatched actions and last but not least we can show you how the tree is built-up, you can open every branch and look into it.
+To let us now dig deeper in sensenet's Redux store (and make our life easier in development time) we integrated [redux-logger](https://github.com/evgenyrodionov/redux-logger) so that we can check how our state tree changes by the dispatched actions and last but not least we can show you how the tree is built-up, you can open every branch and look into it.
 If you've installed [sn-redux](https://github.com/SenseNet/sn-redux) and configure a store, you're able to see the log in the browser console when you dispatch an action.

 ![redux-logger in browser console](/img/posts/redux-logger.png)